 Another approach for business lenders:

 Some business lenders actually start with M-1 Line 1 Net Income per Books instead of with Taxable Income.
-For them, they need to add back depreciation on page one or Schedule K, and also add M-1 Line 4a depreciation and subtract M-1 Line 7a.
+For them, they need to add back depreciation on page one and Schedule K (Section 179), and also add M-1 Line 4a depreciation on the books and not on the tax return and subtract M-1 Line 7a depreciation on the tax return and not on the books.
 If you think that is not intuitive, I think you are right!

 AgLenders often ‘ignore’ tax return depreciation